MicrosoftDocs/architecture-center/docs/compliance/fedramp/index.md

 ## Overview

-The [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/) is a government-wide program that provides a standardized approach to the security of cloud services.
+The [Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov), is a U.S. government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 The IaaS web application Blueprint Automation for FedRAMP-compliant environments provides guidance for the deployment of a FedRAMP-compliant Infrastructure-as-a-Service (IaaS) environment suitable for a simple Internet-facing web application.
 This solution automates deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own solutions on Azure.
 The solution implements a subset of controls from the FedRAMP High baseline, based on NIST SP 800-53.
-For more information about FedRAMP High requirements and this solution, see [FedRAMP High Requirements - High-Level Overview](). *Note: This solution deploys to Azure Government.*
+For more information about FedRAMP High requirements and this solution, see [FedRAMP High Requirements - High-Level Overview](./controls-overview.md). *Note: This solution deploys to Azure Government.*

 This architecture is intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.
 Deploying an application into this environment without modification is not sufficient to completely meet the requirements of the FedRAMP High baseline.
 Please note the following:
-- This architecture provides a baseline to help customers use Microsoft Azure in a FedRAMP-compliant manner.
+- This architecture provides a baseline to help customers use Azure in a FedRAMP-compliant manner.
 - Customers are responsible for conducting appropriate security and compliance assessment of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

-For a quick overview of how this solution works, watch this [video]() explaining and demonstrating its deployment.
+For a quick overview of how this solution works, watch this [video](https://aka.ms/fedrampblueprintvideo) explaining and demonstrating its deployment.

 Click [here](https://aka.ms/fedrampblueprintrepo) for deployment instructions.

 ## Solution components

 This Azure Blueprint Automation automatically deploys an IaaS web application reference architecture with pre-configured security controls to help customers achieve compliance with FedRAMP requirements.
 The solution consists of Azure Resource Manager templates and PowerShell scripts that guide resource deployment and configuration.
-Accompanying Azure Blueprint [compliance documentation](#compliance documentation) is provided, indicating security control inheritance from Azure and the deployed resources and configurations that align with NIST SP 800-53 security controls, thereby enabling organizations to fast-track compliance obligations.
+Accompanying Azure Blueprint [compliance documentation](#compliance-documentation) is provided, indicating security control inheritance from Azure and the deployed resources and configurations that align with NIST SP 800-53 security controls, thereby enabling organizations to fast-track compliance obligations.

 ## Architecture diagram